 Overview of Armenia's Dairy Industry

-Armenia's dairy industry is a vital sector within its agricultural economy, marked by a combination of large-scale dairy farms and numerous small household producers.
-The industry plays a crucial role in fulfilling domestic consumption needs and supporting the country's dairy processing capabilities.
+Armenia's dairy industry is a cornerstone of its agricultural economy, combining large-scale dairy farms with numerous small household producers.
+The industry is essential for meeting domestic consumption needs and supporting the country's dairy processing capabilities.

 Milk Production